What is Six Sigma project management?

 • Six Sigma Executives.

-White Belt holders are the ones with an elementary level of Six Sigma training.
+White Belt holders are those with an elementary level of Six Sigma training.

 A White Belt training is an excellent option for auxiliary staff members as it can help them understand why project teams work in a particular way.

-White Belts can work on local problem-solving teams that support overall projects.
-However, they may not be part of a Six Sigma project team.
+According to the American Society for Quality, White Belts “can work on local problem-solving teams that support overall projects, but may not be part of a Six Sigma project team”.

-One step above the White Belt is the Yellow Belt certification.
-It is also an introductory position within Six Sigma.
+The Yellow Belt certification is one step above the White Belt certification.
+Also, it’s an introductory position within Six Sigma.

 Yellow Belts are regular project team members responsible for identifying processes that need improvement.